Growth & Care

 Bur Oak is recommended for the following landscape applications:

-Bur Oak has dark green foliage throughout the season.
+Bur Oak has dark green deciduous foliage on a tree with a round habit of growth.
 The glossy lobed leaves turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.
 The furrowed black bark adds an interesting dimension to the landscape.